Mesmaroth/discord-AkephalosBot/README.md

   - `!date`: Display the date
   - `!time`: Display the time
   - `!sounds`: Displays a list of sounds
-  - `!music`: Display commands for the musicbot
-  - `!twitch [username]`: Checks if this twitch user is streaming
+  - `!stream [username]`: Checks if the user is live on Twitch or Hitbox or both
-  - `!twitchList`: Checks if all users from the Twitch list is online
+  - `!streamList`: Checks if users from the streamer list is online
   - `!ask [Question]`: Ask the bot anything
   - `!servers`: Shows how many servers the bot is connected to
+  - `!cmds`: Shows a list of all custom commands

  **Admins** *Must be in group admin*
-  - `!say [message]`: Relays your message from any channel or DM to the general channel
+  - `!say [message]`: Re-sends your message from any channel general channel
   - `!purge all`: Deletes up to fifteen messages at a time.
 [Optional] Add a number to specifiy an amount up to 15
   - `!purge me`: Deletes up to fifteen of your messages at a time.
 [Optional] Add a number to specifiy an amount up to 15
   - `!purge bot`: Deletes up to fifteen of the bot's messages at a time.
 [Optional] Add a number to specifiy an amount up to 15